ethereum/go-ethereum/docs/_interface/Command-Line-Options.md

 ACCOUNT OPTIONS:
-  --unlock value                      Comma separated list of accounts to unlock --password value                    Password file to use for non-interactive password input --signer value                      External signer (url or path to ipc file) --allow-insecure-unlock             Allow insecure account unlocking when account-related RPCs are exposed by http
+  --unlock value                      Comma separated list of accounts to unlock --password value                    Password file to use for non-interactive password input.
+Note this will not work for password files formatted with Byte Order Marks etc. as included by default with Windows text files; see https://github.com/ethereum/go-ethereum/issues/19905 for a workaround and updates.
+  --signer value                      External signer (url or path to ipc file) --allow-insecure-unlock             Allow insecure account unlocking when account-related RPCs are exposed by http